Flybell/Fan-Illusion/README.md

 There are two types.

-The first type: stationary blades are "captured" by moving blades and seemly moves.
+The first type: stationary blades are "captured" by moving blades and seemly move.

 ![Image of first type of motion capture](6x12.gif)

-The second type: moving blades are instead "captured" by stationary blades and seemly stops.
+The second type: moving blades are instead "captured" by stationary blades and seemly stop.

 ![Image of second type of motion capture](6x6.gif)